 When in San Antonio, consider a visit!
 It has been called the most beautiful building in San Antonio, and now I know why.
 The lush garden behind the Palace is also a pleasant respite from the hustle and bustle of downtown.

-The National Society, Daughters of the American Revolution, of which I am a relatively new member, is in the midst of fundraising to restore the lay light of its headquarters in Washington, D.C.
+The National Society, Daughters of the American Revolution is in the midst of fundraising to restore the lay light of its headquarters in Washington, D.C.

 The lay light (pictured above), is located 46 feet above the floor of the DAR Library.
 It is, "a symmetrical assemblage of decorative glass frames that encompass 60’ x 60’ of the Library ceiling."